lvpp/sigma/MOPAC/README.md

 # MOPAC INSTRUCTIONS

+This is deprecated and will be removed in the future.

 ## INSTALATION GUIDE

 This is a quick tutorial on how to install MOPAC on Ubuntu OS 2016.04 LTS.